bernard357/mcp-watch/docs/setup-influxdb-grafana.md

 You will need git and [Apache Libcloud installed](https://libcloud.readthedocs.io/en/latest/getting_started.html) as pre-requisites.

-Download the code from GitHub and run it:
+Download the `mcp-pump` code from GitHub and run it:

 ```
 $ git clone https://github.com/bernard357/mcp-pump.git